kalendar/assessments/writing/start.md

 **Sentences**

 * sentences are correct: no run-ons, fragments, or errors in subject-verb agreement.
-* used a variety of sentences structures.
+* uses a variety of sentences structures.

 **Conventions**